TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 A task is only re-eveluated, if it is new or if one of its dependencies changed.
 This might include tasks which originated from a different file than the file that changed.

+#### Building

+Name and type tasks are executed incrementally based on changes made in MiniJava programs.
+However, tasks do not take changes of your language specification into account.
+If you encounter an unexpected result after changing your naming or typing rules, try a 'Reset and reanalyze' to force a full analysis.

 #### Debugging

 Hovers offer a quick way to check if type analysis works as expected.